witwit/strapi-plugin-sso-ext/docs/en/keycloak/setup.md

 4. `KEYCLOAK_SERVER_URL`: The Server URL of Keycloak.
 5. `KEYCLOAK_REDIRECT_URI`: The callback URL used by Keycloak to redirect the user after authentication.
 Defaults to 'http://localhost:1337/strapi-plugin-sso-ext/keycloak/callback'.
 6. `KEYCLOAK_SCOPE`: The permissions your application requires from the user.
 Defaults to 'openid profile email'.

-Make sure to replace the placeholders with the actual values you obtained from Keycloak.